mintlayer/zk/README.md

 ## Docker-compose Configuration

-Now let’s make a deep dive into the docker-compose.yaml to see how the ZKMintlayer work.
+Now let’s make a deep dive into the docker-compose.yaml to see how the ZkThunder work.

-This docker compose is setting up the full ZKMintlayer network, consisting of:
+This docker compose is setting up the full ZkThunder network, consisting of:

 - L1 (private reth) with explorer (blockscout)

 - a single postgres (with all the databases)

-- L2 ZKMintlayer chain, together with its explorer
+- L2 ZkThunder chain, together with its explorer

 - hyperexplorer to merge L1, L2 all together.